sami-sinnari/MilestoneProject4/README.md

 # Milestone 4 Project – TechArray

 TechArray website has been build as a final project with Code Institue.
-Knowledge used in this project has been gained solely from the Code Academy.
+Knowledge used in this project has been mostly gained from the Code Academy.

 It is fully responsive website with full-stack functionality, focusing on being user-friendly.
 The website is a PC Components store.